Tram stop

 A tram stop, tram station, streetcar stop, or light rail station is a place designated for a tram, streetcar, or light rail vehicle to stop so passengers can board or alight it.
 Generally, tram stops share most characteristics of bus stops, but because trams operate on rails, they often include railway platforms, especially if stepless entries are provided for accessibility.
 However, trams may also be used with bus stop type flags and with mid-street pavements as platforms, in street running mode.

-Examples

-Most tram or streetcar stops in Melbourne and Toronto and other systems with extensive sections of street-running have no associated platforms, with stops in the middle of the roadway pavement.
-In most jurisdictions, traffic cannot legally pass a tram or streetcar whose doors are open, unless the tram is behind a safety zone or has a designated platform.
+Types of tram stops

+Tram stops without platforms

+Many tram or streetcar stops, especially on older tram lines street-running on narrower streets, have no dedicated platforms.
+Instead, stops are located in the middle of the roadway.
+Passengers need to cross lanes for motor vehicles to board or alight from trams.

+Examples of systems with this type of stops include: